ANDROS TRAVEL GUIDE

 MORE ABOUT ANDROS GREECE

 The natural beauty of this verdant island is divine!
-The hiking paths that cross Andros Greece, will give you the chance to explore its lush vegetation.
-Packed with walnut trees, chestnut trees, oak trees, and olive trees, Andros is a natural paradise!
+The hiking paths that cross the island will give you the chance to explore its lush vegetation.
+Packed with walnut trees, chestnut trees, oak trees and olive trees, Andros is a natural paradise!

-In Andros island, you’ll also find some interesting sites, too!
-Palaiopolis, the ancient capital of Andros, the prehistoric Plaka settlement and Zagora settlement are must-visits.
-Not to mention the amazing Andros museums!
-Visit the Museum of Modern Art, the archaeological museums and the Cyclades Olive Museum, to take a dip into the island’s culture!
+On the island, you will also find some interesting sites to visit!
+Palaiopolis, the ancient capital of Andros, the prehistoric Plaka settlement and Zagora settlement are must-visits, not to mention its amazing museums!
+Additionally, visit the Museum of Modern Art, the archaeological museums and the Cyclades Olive Museum, to take a dip into the island’s culture!

 Are you ready to explore the enchanting Andros island?